DInfanger/pvaluefunctions/README.md

     (i.e. `log_yaxis = TRUE`).
   - `plot_counternull`: Logical.
 Indicating if the counternull should be plotted as a point.
 Only available for -value functions and s-value functions.
-If the counternull values are outside of the plotted functions, they are not shown.
+Counternull values that are outside of the plotted functions are not shown.

 ### Required arguments for different estimate types